biwdpang/awesome-spatial-data-analysis/README.md

 Tangram: https://github.com/broadinstitute/Tangram
 Tangram is a Python package, written in PyTorch and based on scanpy, for mapping single-cell (or single-nucleus) gene expression data onto spatial gene expression data.
 The single-cell dataset and the spatial dataset should be collected from the same anatomical region/tissue type, ideally from a biological replicate, and need to share a set of genes.

-SPOTlight: https://github.com/MarcElosua/SPOTlight(old or new is different) SPOTlight provides a tool that enables the deconvolution of mixtures of cells from a single-cell reference.
+SPOTlight: https://github.com/MarcElosua/SPOTlight (old or new is different) SPOTlight provides a tool that enables the deconvolution of mixtures of cells from a single-cell reference.
 Originally developed for 10X's Visium - spatial transcriptomics- technology, it can be used for all technologies that output mixtures of cells.

 Cell2location: https://github.com/BayraktarLab/cell2location